AnirudhG07/cheatshh/README.md

 Don't forget to make `setup.sh` executable.

 # Trouble-shooting
+1. If you are facing issues with `jq` and `yq`, please try the following first -
+- Add ABSOLUTE PATH of your `.config/cheatshh` in the `cheatshh.toml` and `cheats.sh` file as pointed [for Windows](#for-windows)
+- The jq and yq used in the packages is from Homebrew and Pypi yq would not work.
+So make sure you have that `jq` and `yq` installed.

-1. If permission denial error shows up, run the same command using sudo.
+2. If permission denial error shows up, run the same command using sudo.
 You will have to provide password in this case.

 ```bash
 sudo <command-name>